 Note the requirement that the invoice be addressed to the employee but marked as payable by the company.

-We provide such invoices but estimate that in about 10% of cases the company’s accounts’ department reject our invoice and ask that we supply another one addressed to the company.
+We provide such invoices but estimate that in about 20% of cases the company’s accounts’ department reject our invoice and ask that we supply another one addressed to the company.
 A recent email to that effect was as follows

 Please could you re-issue your invoice for services to Mr ….. and make it out to ……..
 Limited please?
 Without the Company being shown as the invoiced party our Accounts Payable department cannot pay your invoice.

 We understand that many accounts payable departments have been told to only pay invoices addressed to the company.
-So when this happens we explain what VAT law and their own agreements say.
+So, when this happens we explain what VAT law and their own agreements say.
 Many companies accept our explanation.
 Some however do not.
 This article will hopefully serve as ammunition in such disputes for this firm and others.
-It certainly would have been useful in the case of one software Company a couple of years ago who, despite their own compromise agreement stating that the invoice must be addressed to the employee insisted that they would not pay the invoice unless it was addressed to the company.
+It certainly would have been useful in the case of one software Company a couple of years ago who, despite their own settlement agreement stating that the invoice must be addressed to the employee insisted that they would not pay the invoice unless it was addressed to the company.
 The HR manager at that software company also rather bluntly said ‘I don’t know what your problem is as every other firm of solicitors sends us a VAT invoice addressed to us’.
 We found this last claim surprising.

 It starts by saying what is and what is not within the scope of VAT and makes it clear that a transaction (such as a compromise agreement or settlement agreement) which ‘obliges one party to be responsible for the costs of the other relating to that transaction’ is within the scope of VAT ‘provided the transaction proceeds to completion’.
 This means that if the agreement is signed the solicitor’s legal costs are subject to VAT.